-The town of Nelson, NH, population 749, according to the last census, will embark on a yearlong observation of the settling of this rural community.
+The town of Nelson, NH, population 749, according to the last census, embarked on a yearlong observation of the settling of this rural community.
 Nelson has long been a haven for artists, writers, musicians and anyone seeking peace and beauty in a pristine environment, surrounded by mountains and encompassing several crystal clear lakes.
 A committee was formed a few years ago to plan activities for the community that would celebrate the talents and achievements of those who lived in the past, and those who are still among us who keep those values alive.
 There were those who settled here with skills of carpentry, brick making and laying stone, and those who could sing and dance and write poetry.
 There were men who went to war, and some never came back.
 There were those who raised sheep, and those who made mills and ran them, and those who taught school, and some of the men served in the State Legislature.
 Everyone farmed, at least for a while.
 And lots of people told stories and some of them wrote them down, and some of them are true.

 The committee agreed on the theme “A Sense of Place” and the logo is of the Old Brick Schoolhouse built in 1838 and still standing on the Town Common.
 It is one of ten original schoolhouses built in Nelson so that every child was within walking distance of a school.

 While the initial focus of this website was to explore the many events of the town’s 250th anniversary celebration in 2017, the site will continue to be an ongoing and ever-improving resource for local history.
 Please browse through the many articles and pictures that convey why Nelson is such a unique place.